scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/improving-security-smells.md

 ---
-Title: Android: Improvement of Security Smell detections and evaluation on practitioners
+Title: 'Android: Improvement of Security Smell detections and evaluation on practitioners'
 ---
 #Android: Improvement of Security Smell detections and evaluation on practitioners
 #This project is intended for MSc students